 Romantic Hwy, Germany

 On August 3rd, 2017; I had the change to explore Germany’s Romantic Road.
+The Romantic Road is Germany’s dream route for individual holidays and bespoke travel itineraries.

 Since I had one day to explore, I focused on three locations, (Neuschwanstein, Nordlingen and Rothenburg).